ianifill1996/SBA2/ReadME.md

-## Project Overview
+# 🌐 Accessible & Responsive Web Design

-This project is a fully responsive and accessible website designed with inclusivity and usability in mind.
-It implements semantic HTML, accessible forms, proper heading structure, and color contrast standards to ensure that users of all abilities—including those who use screen readers or keyboard navigation—can navigate and interact with the site effectively.
+This project is a fully responsive and accessible website built with a focus on inclusivity and usability.
+It applies modern HTML and CSS practices to ensure compatibility across devices and full accessibility for users with disabilities.

-## Key Accessibility Features
+## ✅ Key Features

-### Semantic HTML
+### 🧱 Semantic HTML Structure
-- Uses `<header>`, `<main>`, `<nav>`, `<section>`, `<article>`, and `<footer>` for meaningful structure.
+- Utilizes elements like `<header>`, `<nav>`, `<main>`, `<section>`, `<article>`, and `<footer>` for meaningful page hierarchy.
-- Provides better screen reader support and SEO by giving context to each part of the page.
+- Enhances both SEO and screen reader compatibility.

-### Responsive Design
+### 📱 Responsive Layout
-- Utilizes **Flexbox** and **media queries** to adapt layouts for mobile, tablet, and desktop screens.
+- Designed with **Flexbox** and **media queries** to adapt seamlessly across mobile, tablet, and desktop views.
-- Ensures a consistent user experience across devices.
+- Ensures consistent layout and user experience across all screen sizes.

-### Visual Accessibility
+### 🎨 Visual Accessibility
-- All text and background color combinations meet or exceed WCAG 2.1 **AA contrast ratio** standards (4.5:1 for normal text).
+- All color combinations meet **WCAG 2.1 AA** standards for contrast.
-- No information is conveyed by color alone—icons or text labels are used to support visual cues.
+- Visual information is reinforced with text or icons—never color alone.

-### Screen Reader & Keyboard Support
+### 🗣️ Screen Reader & Keyboard Support
-- All interactive elements (links, buttons, inputs) are reachable via keyboard.
+- Full navigation using keyboard (Tab, Enter, etc.) is supported.
-- Includes appropriate ARIA roles and attributes (where necessary).
+- Uses appropriate ARIA roles and attributes where needed.
-- Headings (`<h1>`, `<h2>`, etc.) follow a clear and logical order to help screen reader navigation.
+- Logical heading structure (`<h1>`, `<h2>`, etc.) guides assistive technology.

-### Forms
+### 📝 Form Accessibility
-- Inputs are paired with `<label>` elements using `for` and `id` attributes.
+- Every input is linked to a `<label>` for screen reader clarity.
-- Related fields are grouped with `<fieldset>` and `<legend>` for context.
+- Related form controls are grouped using `<fieldset>` and `<legend>`.
-- Placeholders are used to guide input but not relied on for labeling.
+- Placeholder text supplements, but does not replace, proper labels.

+## 💼 Use in Portfolio or Resume

+This project demonstrates:
+- Attention to inclusive design standards (WCAG, ARIA)
+- Strong front-end development skills in HTML5 and CSS3
+- UX considerations for all users, including those using assistive technologies